+Plaintiff attached a copy of VHA Directive 1063 to his response and argues that it is the applicable federal policy and guidelines for PAs employed by the VA.
+(Doc.
+25-1.)
 VHA Directive 1063 mandates specific supervisory actions by Wisner's supervising physician.
 At a minimum, VHA Directive 1063 required Wisner's supervising physician to be in weekly contact to discuss clinical management issues and review five randomly selected patient encounter notes each quarter.
 Plaintiff alleges that this was not done.
-At this stage of the litigation, plaintiff has sufficiently placed his negligent supervision claim outside the discretionary function exception.
-The court retains jurisdiction over plaintiff's negligent supervision claim.
+At this stage of the litigation, plaintiff has sufficiently placed his claim outside the discretionary function exception.
+The court retains jurisdiction over plaintiff's medical negligence claim against defendant for negligent supervision, Count I.